oe-alliance/oe-alliance-plugins/AutoBouquetsMaker/custom/README.txt

 Just cut and past the line into the order you wants.
 DO NOT use channels more then 1 time in the list!!

+Don't forget to add the custom folder into the backup files.

 example original:
 <custom>
 	<lcnlist>